 The year flew by.
 Suddenly Stubby is four and here’s some of the fun we’ve had with our interstellar mascot…

 A year ago we had our Third Birthday Meet-up.
-This was the super cute Stubby cake posing with some of our super cute crew — Adam Carlson, Ryan Britt, Chris Lough, and Emily Asher-Perrin.
+This was the super cute Stubby cake posing with some of our super cute crew — Adam Carlson, Ryan Britt, Chris Lough, and Emmet Asher-Perrin.

 In January, Stubby took full hold of our “and related subjects” motto at the top of the site and celebrated Bowie Week.
 Artist Scott Brundage morphed our rocket into the many glam iterations of David Bowie:

 We created our first print edition of Tor.com, as a promotional item to bring to conventions.
 Here’s Walter Mosley checking us out.

 Author Kelly Lagor makes a life-long commitment to our rocket…